-This is what I wish you knew about what it’s like to parent a child with RAD:
+This is what I wish you knew about what it’s like to be parenting a child with RAD:

 - Children with RAD present very differently outside the home.
 They are often described as “charming” and “delightful” by others when things in the home are decidedly different.
 This dichotomy can further isolate parents as they worry that others won’t believe them if they share what the child is like at home.

 - Children with RAD often have poor boundaries and therefore are socially indiscriminate.
 What you may see as “friendly” and “cute” may actually be a case of mommy (or daddy) shopping.
 We would appreciate if you would direct our kids back to us if they try to hug you or sit on your lap.
 We realize that you are trying to help by picking them up or returning their affection, but you may be further damaging their attachment to us.
 When in doubt, ask us.